LSA Exclusive: Kim Woo-bin talks about the joys of working on Netflix’s ‘Black Knight’

 I always think that everyone deserves to be loved and that everyone has the right to be happy.
 When I was first offered the role, I felt that I had a lot in common with 5-8 because we think the same way.
 That’s why I was really curious about him, and I wanted to get to know him more.
 I wish that everyone who sees this series would feel and be reassured that we all deserve to be loved and that we all deserve to be happy.
 My hope is that everyone becomes happier after watching this series.

-Black Knight releases on May 12, exclusively on Netflix.
+Black Knight has released today, exclusively on Netflix.
 Watch the trailer below: